 Enjoy!

-Prepping TIps for Paneer Pakora Nachos
+Prepping Tips for Paneer Pakora Nachos

-While you can’t make the entire Paneer Pakora Nacho plate itself in advance, take it from me that the most time-consuming part of this nacho recipe is really getting the components together.
+While you can’t make the entire nacho plate itself in advance, take it from me that the most time-consuming part of this nacho recipe is really getting the components together.
 Without a neat and orderly prep of the elements, you’re very likely to be in a mess, and no one wants to stress out when it comes to serving up a dish with lots of potential to be a hit for a party!
 Parties are supposed to be fun, and I know that being in a bad mood while cooking is never going to have a positive outcome.
 Here is what I recommend you do before you’re ready to actually get the nachos together:

 Make your guacamole, black bean salsa, and Pico de Gallo in advance.
 These can be stored in the fridge until it’s time to make the nachos.